 Are you having trouble finding multiple-choice questions for the new AP Psychology exam?
-Look no further!
+Look no further for questions from Unit 1!
+Unit 1 covers the biological basis of behavior.

 My name is Claire.
 I'm a licensed teacher and professional tutor with over ten years of experience in education.
 I've helped dozens of students improve their performance in AP Psychology.
 I've created MCQ questions to use when working with my private clients.
 I'm posting them here so they can help more students!